DKIM Definition - What Is DKIM?

 By combining the best of both SPF and DKIM, the DMARC (Domain-based Message Authentication Reporting and Conformance) authentication standard is the only technology which can validate that the messages using a company’s header from domain is legitimate.

-In the final post in this series, we’ll outline what DMARC is and how it work.
+In the final post in this series, we’ll outline what DMARC is, how it works, and how to generate a DMARC record.
 If you missed our first post, “What Is SPF,” check it out here.

 Subscribe to the Proofpoint Blog